vechiato/vechiato.github.io/content/post/Book Seeking SRE.md

   - sre
   - book
 ---
-![image](/obsidian/seeking_sre.jpg)
-2018 by David Blank–edelman

-[Seeking SRE: Conversations about running production systems at scale](https://www.amazon.co.uk/dp/1491978864)

 # Seeking SRE

-## Introduction

 Site Reliability Engineering (SRE) has become a fundamental practice in ensuring the reliability and efficiency of large-scale production systems.
 "Seeking SRE: Conversations About Running Production Systems at Scale" by David N. Blank-Edelman offers a comprehensive exploration of SRE practices through a series of insightful essays and interviews.
 This book serves as an invaluable resource for anyone involved in managing complex systems, from seasoned SREs to those new to the field.

+![image](/obsidian/seeking_sre.jpg)
+2018 by David Blank–edelman

+[Seeking SRE: Conversations about running production systems at scale](https://www.amazon.co.uk/dp/1491978864)

 ## Summary
 ![image](/obsidian/mindmap_seeking_sre.png)